 Located minutes from the downtown loop area, Harborside brings championship style links golf, open to the public, to Chicago’s doorstep.
 No other course in the area can combine the rugged links exterior, with sculpted fairways and manicured greens that make Harborside the finest choice for locals and travelers to enjoy traditional links golf.

-In the spring of 2017, Harborside began a $1.7 million bunker renovation.
+In 2017, Harborside completed a $1.7 million bunker renovation.
 The ambitious golf course improvement plan will improve playability and conditioning of the golf course by implementing industry-leading bunker technology throughout both courses.
-The project, which will not interfere with play during the 2017 golf season, will further highlight the natural beauty of Harborside’s native areas and wildlife, and expand the cityscape and Lake Calumet vistas throughout the iconic Chicago golf destination.
+The project will further highlight the natural beauty of Harborside’s native areas and wildlife, and expand the cityscape and Lake Calumet vistas throughout the iconic Chicago golf destination.